marcocslima/minishell/README.md

 This is a simple Shell program that will run the most part of shell commands.

-Just compile and run it with ./minishell
+Just compile and run it typing ./minishell

 You can run it with valgrind but the readline library need to be supressed: